jamesrchen/jamesrchen/README.md

 Node.js (2016) - Learnt to create web applications

-Python (2016) - Learnt to create utilities, web scrapers and RaspberryPi programs
+Python (2016) - Learnt to create utilities, web scrapers and Raspberry Pi programs

 MongoDB (2019) - Learnt to pair with Node.js for rapid prototyping and deployment